outlierSlug/tic-tac-toe-v2/README.md

 Modify gameplay settings with the select options in "Settings".
 Play locally against a friend or yourself, or play against the computer!

-To play against the computer, just click a square to start the game as "X".
+To play against the computer select "Opponent: Computer" and just click a square to start the game as "X".
 The game will automatically start if you choose to play as "O".

 ## Special Features
 Mode: Endless